pnnl/ruleset-checking-tool/docs/section1/Rule1-5.md

 - Get the Performance Cost Index (PCI) from the output(s): `output_pci = pci_set[0]`
 - Get the Performance Cost Index-Target (PCIt) from the output(s): `output_pci_target = pci_target_set[0]`

+- If the output_bbp value is 0, raise a message and return FAIL: `if output_bbp == 0: outcome = FAIL and raise_message "Ruleset expects baseline_building_performance_energy_cost to be greater than 0."`

 **Applicability Check 1:**

 - If the proposed on site renewable energy production offsets less than or equal to 5% of the baseline building performance: NOT_APPLICABLE ` if (output_pbp_nre - output_pbp)/output_bbp <= 0.05: NOT_APPLICABLE`